MIDIO128 V3

 allows to select the MIDI play mode, and to directly select a MIDI file.

-- Mode: two modes are available: "All" plays all MIDI files which can be found in the root directory of your SD Card.
+• All: plays all MIDI files which can be found in the root directory of your SD Card, one after another.

 Use the rotary encoder or the </> soft buttons to scroll through the directory.
 Press "Load" to play the selected MIDI file.